frankverhoeven/fv-code-highlighter/readme.txt

 == Changelog ==

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-code-highlighter/ "FV Code Highlighter on WordPress Trac").

+= 2.2 =

+* Improvement: Added the Doctrine coding standard and cleaned up code according to it.

 = 2.1.3 =